 The Know Your Rights documentary film-making project centers young people as authorities, action researchers, and truth-tellers in their own communities.

-The Know Your Rights project was made possible by the amazing leader of the NYCDOE's Multiple Pathways to Graduation initiative, Lynette Lauretig, in partnership with the Educational Video Center and teachers at two NYC Transfer High Schools: Innovation Diploma Plus High School, and the High School for Excellence and Innovation.
+The Know Your Rights project was imagined and led by the NYCDOE’s Multiple Pathways to Graduation team, in partnership with the Educational Video Center and teachers at two NYC Transfer High Schools: Innovation Diploma Plus High School, and the High School for Excellence and Innovation.
 Students at both schools engaged in collaborating with each other to create original documentaries on a single topic that greatly impacts their communities.
 They chose to research and document NYC’s approach to policing in communities of color.

 Wednesday July 8th, 3-4pm.
 Click here for free registration >>

 Adapting a Documentary Film-making Project to the Remote Learning Context

 Wednesday July 15th, 3-4:30pm Cick here for free registration >>

 Join the community!